hafele/website/navigating_politics.md

 - Personal: I would never have an abortion.
 - Public Policy: I think our government should ban all abortions.

-These examples illustrate the fact that our personal views, preferences, practices are very different from how we think all of society should live.
+These examples illustrate the fact that our personal views, preferences, and practices are very different from how we think all of society should live.
 Robust public policy views are ones that enable individuals to live the way they want, while at the same time avoiding infringing upon the rights of others.
 This is much easier said than done, of course.

 ### 3.2 Avoid Overgeneralizations
-While core principles are often apply to a wide range of scenarios, policy views are much more specific.
+While core principles often apply to a wide range of scenarios, policy views are much more specific.
 Sometimes, however, people tout policy views that are overgeneralized.
 These views are appealing because they're simple and easy to remember, but they're often not very useful in practice, and in some cases they can lead to wrong or contradictory conclusions.
 A navigator may point in one direction and claim "that is where we must go," but the navigator is ignoring the facts that the route is not simply a straight line, the ship must circumvent land masses and storms, the ship must carefully navigate through canals, etc.

 Suppose your political viewpoint is as follows: